mauricenaef/birthhood/README.md

 npm install
 ```

-Once done, serve the Application
+Once done, serve the application
 ```
 cd birthhood-app
 ng serve
 ```

-Your Application should now be running under [http://localhost:4200/](http://localhost:4200/birthplaces)
+Your application should now be running under [http://localhost:4200/](http://localhost:4200/birthplaces)

 ### Configuration

-Further configuration of the application can be set in src/app/config/
+Further configuration of the application can be set in *src/app/config/*

 ## Features of the app

-### All Users
+### All users
 * Geolocate user
 * Browse birthplaces on the map
 * Search birthplace with live search